Seven Workforce Challenges for Leaders and How to Tackle Them

-As we look ahead to 2021, I thought it would be helpful to recap seven of the most common issues business leaders are currently facing.
+I thought it would be helpful to recap seven of the most common issues business leaders are currently facing.
 Many of these issues aren’t new; most existed before March 2020.
 But if we can create solutions to these problems in the midst of so much uncertainty, chaos, and change, think about how easy it will be to engage, motivate, and inspire your people to new heights when business is going well.

 How to Navigate Common Workplace Issues

 Based on polls, surveys, and client conversations, we’ve identified seven common people-related challenges that have emerged.
 Here they are in no particular order.